magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/ui/mobile-qr-code.md

         title: 'Log into your IoT Hub account and navigate to the "Home" page.
 You will find the QR code for connecting the mobile app in the bottom right corner;'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-install-app-paas.png
         title: 'Open the camera app on your phone or tablet and point it at the QR code.
 The phone will automatically scan the code and show the link button.
-Click this button to open the link to download the <b>IoT Hub Cloud mobile app</b>;'
+Click this button to open the link to download the <b>IoT Hub mobile app</b>;'
     2:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-install-app-paas.png
-        title: 'Install IoT Hub Cloud mobile application;'
+        title: 'Install IoT Hub mobile application;'
     3:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-open-app-1-paas.png
         title: 'Launch the IoT Hub mobile app to start using it.'